wso2/docs-ob-toolkit-berlin/en/docs/try-out/account-information-service-flow.md

 - The request will be throttled out after the number of invocations for an endpoint exceeds the `frequencyPerDay` value.
 The TPP can only re-invoke that particular endpoint once the throttled out time is elapsed.
 - For a request to be throttled, the TPP should initiate the request.
 You can determine if the request is initiated by the TPP by checking the presence of the `PSU-IP-Address` header.
-The request is throttled according to the `frequencyPerDay` value only if the `PSU-IP-Address` header is not present in the retrieval request.
+If the `PSU-IP-Address` header is not present in the retrieval request, the request is throttled according to the `frequencyPerDay` value.
   - The configurations are as follows:
       - In the `<IS_HOME>/repository/conf/deployment.toml` file: